ArpanDam/FairGCL/README.md

 All other required files are present in this directory.

-# Finding top k fair influencer
+# Finding top k fair influencers

 Run the code inside the folder Seed_finder as : **python seed_nodes.py 10 0.4** to find top 10 fair influencer